monome/grid-studies-python/index.md

 self.led_level_set(x, y, s*15)
 ```

-Here we send a new LED upate per key event.
+Here we send a new LED update per key event.
 Since `s` is either 0 or 1, when we multiply it by 15 we get off or full brightness.
 We set the LED location according to the position incoming key press, x and y.

 ## 2. Further